 [.c-grey-box]Title I, Part A, Sec.
 112 (g)(4): Implement an effective means of outreach to parents of limited English proficient students to inform the parents regarding how the parents can be involved.[.c-grey-box]

-Every message on Remind can be translated into over 85 languages before it's sent.
+Every message on Remind is automatically translated into the recipient's preferred language for multilingual two-way conversations, even via text message.
 If you don’t see a language that’s used widely in your community, contact our team and we’ll see what we can do to include it.

 The Remind app is also currently available in six languages: Spanish, French, German, Portuguese (Brazilian), Chinese (Simplified), and English.
 If a parent’s phone is set to one of these languages, the language of their app will be automatically updated.